jcarletto27/cncjs-pendant-ps3/README.md

 If the above works, you can proceed to finishing the install of cncjs-pendant-ps3 below or attempt to work through getting Bluetooth wireless working.
 This can be done after installing and operating on USB if desired as no configuration will change on the pendant configuration otherwise.

-Word of caution - getting Bluetooth working can sometimes be a challenging process, especially if using a cheap PS3 clone.
+Word of caution - getting Bluetooth working can sometimes be a challenging process.

 ### Install
 ```